Agnes (gallery)

-Agnes was a Birmingham, Alabama photography gallery from 1993 to 2001.
-Shawn Boley, Jon Coffelt and Jan Hughes opened the gallery with the mission of attempting to raise awareness of social issues — such as cancer, AIDS, death and dying, the environment, homelessness, ethics, racism, classism, imprisonment — through photojournalism, film, video, poetry, and book arts.
+Agnes was a photography gallery in Birmingham, Alabama, United States from 1993 to 2001.
+Shawn Boley, Jon Coffelt and Jan Hughes opened the gallery with the mission of attempting to raise awareness of social issues — such as cancer, AIDS, death and dying, the environment, homelessness, ethics, racism, classism, imprisonment — through photojournalism, film, video, poetry, and artist's bookss.
 Controversial, Agnes was picketed on several occasions, one of which resulted in a USA Today article on December 5, 1994.

 Agnes worked closely with Video Data Bank in Chicago Illinois for short film/vido screenings which included work by Sadie Benning, Jim Cohen, Ana Mendieta and Susan Share among many others.